Anachronisms in the Book of Mormon: Elephants

 Elephants are mentioned twice in a single verse in the Book of Ether and are indicated to be at least semi-domesticated.
 Mastodons and mammoths lived in the New World during the Pleistocene and the very early Holocene with a disappearance of the Mastodon from North America about 10,500 years ago where recent eDNA research of sediments indicates mammoths survived in north central Siberia at least as late as 2000 BC, in continental northeast Siberia until at least 5300 BC, and until at least 6600 BC in North America.
-The fossil record indicates that they became extinct along with most of the megafauna towards the end of the last ice age.
+The fossil record indicates that they became extinct along with most of the megafauna towards the end of the last glacial period.
 The source of this extinction, known as the Holocene extinction is speculated to be the result of human predation, a significant climate change, or a combination of both factors.
 It is known that a small population of mammoths survived on Saint Paul Island, Alaska, up until 5725 BP (3705 BC), but this date is more than 1000 years before the Jaredite record in the Book of Mormon begins.